jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 One of the advantages of programming is that I can take a series of steps and make them a one line command which the computer does on my behalf

-You now know one way to Setup a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want
+You now know one way to create a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want

 Happy Trails!